 The ink used in digital printing does not permeate the substrate being printed on in many cases.
 It instead forms a thin layer on the substrate, which it adheres to further with UV curing or laser heating.

 The main disadvantage of digital printing is that it is a more expensive method of printing on a basic level; as a result, digital printing is not recommended for long runs.
 Another significant limitation is its inability to match PMS colors.
 You can't have a mix of gloss and matte either.
 You can only go all matte or all gloss.

 The digital printing method is not economically viable for big runs of up more than 5000 pieces.
 Multimillion-dollar firms may afford it but smaller firms are left to choose between the cost of buying raw materials and ordering attractive packaging.

-If you're planning a high-color-count, a short-run project like trial runs, digitally printed stand-up pouches are a good option.
+If you're planning a high-color-count, a short-run project like trial runs, digitally printed stand-up bags are a good option.
 They are useful too when dealing with a constantly changing regulatory climate or have a lot of SKUs.

 Loosely called flexo, flexography is a printing technique that employs a flexible (rather than a solid) plate.
 It's a more recent version of relief printing.
 Flexo printing is a popular method also used to print graphics, text, and images on stand-up pouches.
-Flexo printing is often used on compostable bags to print directly on an outermost paper layer.
+Flexo printing is often used by a manufacturer on compostable bags to print directly on an outermost paper layer.